Under the Ontario Highway Traffic Act (HTA), the City of North Bay has a number of by-laws which regulate the movement of trucks through the City.

 A single trip permit is issued to facilitate an oversized move for a one way trip along a specified route for a limited time period.

 A project permit is issued to allow contractors to move loads, objects and structures over the same specified route for a period of up to, and including 6 months, depending on the duration of the contract.
-A Notice Form is to be completed and submitted to the City of North Bay Five (5) days prior to each move by emailing the approved permit to OVPNotice@cityofnorthbay.ca.
+A confirmation of timing and route, is to be completed and submitted to the City of North Bay Five (5) days prior to each move, by emailing the approved permit to OVPNotice@northbay.ca.

 An annual permit is valid for 12 months from the date of issue.
 The annual permit also allows the move of the same type of loads, objects and structures over the same specified route for the 12 month period.
-A Notice Form is to be completed and submitted to the City of North Bay Five (5) days prior to each move by emailing the approved permit to OVPNotice@cityofnorthbay.ca.
+A confirmation of timing and route, is to be completed and submitted to the City of North Bay Five (5) days prior to each move, by emailing the approved permit to OVPNotice@northbay.ca.

 Completed application forms and payment may be sent to: